Amos77Robert/dBCorteK/README.md

 - Generate CREATE TABLE DDL ready for execution
 - Preview table structure before creation
 - Allows exporting DDL for use in production or other SQL workbenches.
+- Has Custom SQL Editor to use for previewing recommended table structure using queries.

 **The result:** Better data quality from day one.
 Reduced ETL failures.
 Reliable analytics.
 A data-science-informed schema design process.